i24ai002/ENFINITY-team-x/README.md

 ⚠️ Smart Alerts

 - Detects unusual spending
-- Highlights risk silently
+- Highlights risks

+👉 No popups, no noise

 ---

 📊 Clean Dashboard

+- Only essential numbers
 - No graphs
-- No clutter
+- No distractions

-- Only important numbers
+👉 Designed for instant understanding

 ---

-🏗 Flow
+🏗 How It Works

-Upload → Parse → API → Result
+Upload → Parse → Backend → Result

+Simple pipeline.
+Zero complexity.

 ---